fenago/tableau-server/md/sites/View, Manage, or Remove Users - Tableau.md

 <div>

-Sign in to a site as an administrator, and then select [Users]{.uicontrol}.
+Sign in to a site as an administrator, and then select [Users].
 On this page you can do any of the following to manage users:

 -   Set group membership, set site role, or remove the user from the